kubedb/docs/docs/guides/mongodb/scaling/horizontal-scaling/overview.md

 6. When it finds a `MongoDBOpsRequest` CR, it halts the `MongoDB` object which is referred from the `MongoDBOpsRequest`.
 So, the `KubeDB` Provisioner  operator doesn't perform any operations on the `MongoDB` object during the horizontal scaling process.

-7. Then the `KubeDB` Ops-manager operator will scale the related StatefulSet Pods to reach the expected number of replicas defined in the `MongoDBOpsRequest` CR.
+7. Then the `KubeDB` Ops-manager operator will scale the related PetSet Pods to reach the expected number of replicas defined in the `MongoDBOpsRequest` CR.

-8. After the successfully scaling the replicas of the related StatefulSet Pods, the `KubeDB` Ops-manager operator updates the number of replicas in the `MongoDB` object to reflect the updated state.
+8. After the successfully scaling the replicas of the related PetSet Pods, the `KubeDB` Ops-manager operator updates the number of replicas in the `MongoDB` object to reflect the updated state.

 9. After the successful scaling of the `MongoDB` replicas, the `KubeDB` Ops-manager operator resumes the `MongoDB` object so that the `KubeDB` Provisioner  operator resumes its usual operations.